k-vyn/framer-ios-kit/README.md

 </pre>

 ####ios.timeDelegate(layer, clock24)
-This setup a reoccuring task at the top of every minute to update whatever layer passed to the current time.
-If clock24 is set to true, it'll return 24-hour clock values, if set to false or omitted, it'll return 12-hour clock values.
+This sets up a reoccuring task at the top of every minute to update whatever layer passed to the current time.
+If clock24 is set to true, it'll return 24-hour clock values.
+If set to false or omitted, it'll return 12-hour clock values.

 ####ios.timeFormatter(timeObj, clock24)
 This will create a time string for screen display.
-It'll return a hours + minutes string based on the clock24 object.
+It'll return a hours-minutes string based on the clock24 object.

 #### ios.color(colorString)
 This changes the color words to be set to iOS default colors in place of web color defaults.
-If it's a hexcode, it'll set the hex.
-If invalid, it'll return a grey.
+If it's a hexcode, it'll set the hexcode.
+If invalid, it'll return a grey hexcode.

 Supports - `red, blue, pink, grey/gray, black, white, orange, green, light blue/light-blue, yellow`